nathaniel-miller/namespace_engine/README.md

 1.)
 Fork or clone this repo: `git clone https://github.com/nathaniel-miller/namespace_engine` into the **top level of your rails app**.<br />
 2.)
 From your command line, in the **top level directory** run `rails_namespace_engine/bin/namespace_engine`.<br />

-Note: In this script's current state, if you wish to remove the changes it has made:
+Note: In this script's current state, if you wish to remove the changes it has made:<br>
-1.)Delete the `engines/` directory in the top level of your rails app.
+1.)Delete the `engines/` directory in the top level of your rails app.<br>
-2.)Remove the bottom two lines in your app's Gemfile.
+2.)Remove the bottom two lines in your app's Gemfile.<br>
-3.)Remove the `--mount` line from your rails app's `config/routes.rb` file.
+3.)Remove the `--mount` line from your rails app's `config/routes.rb` file.<br>